craigktreasure/SlnUp/Docs/BuildingAndTesting.md

 dotnet test
 ```

-## Managing a tool instalation from local build output
+## Managing a tool installation from local build output

 ### Install the tool